 - Read More:

-13 Ko Phi Phi, Thailand
+13. Ko Phi Phi, Thailand

 Slammed by the tsunami in 2004, Ko Phi Phi has now recovered.
 Its natural beauty still recalls the tropical island dream evoked in the famous Leonardo DiCaprio movie, The Beach, which was filmed here at Maya Beach on the smaller neighboring island of Ko Phi Phi Leh.

-14 Whitsunday Islands, Australia
+14. Whitsunday Islands, Australia

 Accommodation: Where to Stay in the Whitsunday Islands

-15 Sardinia, Italy
+15. Sardinia, Italy

 Most travelers have heard of the glamorous Costa Smeralda, or Emerald Coast, with its craggy coves and clear green seas, but this large and diverse Mediterranean isle also lays claim to many other attractions.
 Sardinia is home to the largest canyon in Europe, Gola su Gorropu; prehistoric archaeological sites; the captivating Catalan-tinged town of Alghero; and the medieval streets of Cagliari, the capital.

-16 St. Barts
+16. St. Barts

 One of St. Barts' top attractions are its glamorous blond beaches, which curve around its coastline, backed by rolling green hills.
-Privacy and seclusion are its other top selling points, but of course all this comes at a price.
+Privacy and seclusion are the island's other top selling points, but of course all this comes at a price.
 This alluring island is one of the Caribbean's most expensive, but if money's no object, you can ensconce yourself in a private villa or boutique hotel, dine on gourmet French cuisine until your heart's content, and live the lifestyle of the rich and famous.